 Every year we welcome thousands of visitors from around the world to participate in our community life in a variety of ways.
 If you can stay for a week or more, then an Experience Week is the best way to connect with the spirit of Findhorn and engage with our vibrant, diverse community.
 Completing an Experience Week is generally a requirement for participation in other Essential Findhorn workshops.
 Our calendar of events will give you a full description of all our programmes, events and workshops.

 If you are unable to stay for seven days for an Experience Week or other workshop, you can join us as a Short Term Guest for between one and six days.
 You will still have the opportunity to join in our service departments, meditate in the sanctuaries and engage in community activities.
-The programme costs £20 a day, which includes lunch and dinner, and is available most times of the year, but we suggest you contact our Visitors Centre in advance (contact details below) to check whether it is available during the time of your visit.
+The programme costs £25 a day, which includes lunch and dinner, and is available most times of the year, but we suggest you contact our Visitors Centre in advance (contact details below) to check whether it is available during the time of your visit.
 You don’t need to book, just come to the Visitors Centre when you arrive.
-You will need to find your own accommodation, perhaps using this list of local BandBs or the Findhorn Bay Holiday Park.
+You will need to find your own accommodation, perhaps using a local bed and breakfast or the Findhorn Bay Holiday Park.

 Current trustees are: